nikitus20/blog/content/authors/admin/_index.md

 ## Hello everyone!

 I'm Nikita, a PhD student at MIT, fortunate to work under the guidance of Professor [Yury Polyanskiy](https://people.lids.mit.edu/yp/homepage/).
-With a long history of competing in mathematical olympiads, I'm thrilled by recent breakthroughs in AI reasoning, such as those from [DeepMind](https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/) and [OpenAI](https://openai.com/index/introducing-openai-o1-preview/).
-That is why I'm particularly interested in uncovering the fundamental properties that enhance AI interpretability, stability, and efficiency.
+Coming from a mathematical background, I am interested in uncovering the fundamental reasons underlying success of modern AI models.
+My current research is focused on theoretical properties of transformers.

-My current research is dedicated to the theoretical properties of transformers, viewed through the lens of dynamical systems.
-For more details, feel free to explore my research page.
+With a long history of competing in mathematical olympiads, I'm thrilled by recent breakthroughs in AI reasoning, such as those from [DeepMind](https://deepmind.google/discover/blog/ai-solves-imo-problems-at-silver-medal-level/) and [OpenAI](https://openai.com/index/introducing-openai-o1-preview/) and would love to see this field develop further.